Chrybear/Sort-Text-by-length-and-alphabetically/README.md

 Then type in the aforementioned filenames when asked to enter a filename using the above instructions to get them back sorted.

 **Unit Test:**
->Within the 'Test' folder there is a file named 'sortLenAlphTest.py'
+>The file with the unit tests is 'sortLenAlphTest.py'
 This file contains two unit tests that will check if the program is sorting in ascending and descending order correctly.
 >To run these unit tests, download or clone the repository.
-Then open the folder within your preferred python-compatible IDE and run the file 'sortLenAlphTest.py' that is within the 'Test' Folder.
+Then run 'sortLenAlphTest.py' within your preferred python-compatible IDE.
-***Note:*** make sure that the files 'ascendingTest.txt' and 'descendingTest.txt' are in the 'Test' folder and the file 'Sort Me.txt' is in the main folder before running the unit tests.
+***Note:*** make sure that the files 'ascendingTest.txt' and 'descendingTest.txt' are in the folder and the test file along with the file 'Sort Me.txt' before running the unit tests.